Zylann/godot_voxel/doc/source/generators.md

 (note: I used `Add` with a negative value for `b`, but you can also use a `Subtract` node to get the same result).

+Making a flat plane also has a shortcut node, `SdfPlane`, which outputs the SDF of a flat plane in one go (equivalent to `y - height`).

 #### Noise

 A flat plane is simple but a bit boring, so one typical way to generate a terrain is adding good old fractal noise.
 You can do this in 2D (heightmap) or 3D (volumetric).
 The 2D approach is simpler, as we only need to take our previous setup, and add 2D noise to the result.
 Also, since noise is generated in the range [-1 to 1], we also need a multiplier to make it larger (`sdf = y - height + noise2d(x, y) * noise_multiplier`).

 There are several types of noise available, each with their own parameters.
-At time of writing, `FastNoise2D` noise is the best option. `Noise2D` works too but it is slower and more limited (it uses Godot's `OpenSimplexNoise` class).
+At time of writing, `FastNoise2D` noise is the best option. `Noise2D` works too but it is slightly slower (in particular when using Voxel Tools as a GDExtension).

-!!! note
 After you create this node, a new `FastNoiseLite` resource must be created in its parameters.
-If that resource is not setup, an error will occur and no voxels will be generated.

 ![Voxel graph 2D noise](images/voxel_graph_noise2d.webp)